This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Duke (NYSE:DUK)

-Duke is one of the largest electric power companies in the United States, supplying and delivering energy to approximately 7.3 million U.S. customers.
-It has approximately 50,000 megawatts of electric generating capacity in the Carolinas, the Midwest and Florida, and natural gas distribution services in Ohio and Kentucky.
+Duke is one of the largest electric power companies in the United States, supplying and delivering energy to approximately 7.4 million U.S. customers.
+It has over 50,000 megawatts of electric generating capacity in the Carolinas, the Midwest and Florida, and natural gas distribution services in Ohio and Kentucky.
 Its commercial and international businesses own and operate diverse power generation assets in North America and Latin America, including a portfolio of renewable energy assets.

 Below are key drivers that present opportunities for upside or downside to the current Trefis price estimate for Duke: